 - The head physician at the main hospital treating COVID-19 patients in Moscow has tested positive for the virus a week after giving President Vladimir Putin a tour.
 The doctor, Denis Protsenko, gave President Putin and a group of other senior officials a tour of the hospital facilities last week.
 Putin is tested regularly for the virus, and a spokesman assured reporters on Tuesday that everything is fine.

 - Spain has reached 3rd place for the most-infected country in the world and the 2nd place for the highest number of deaths.
 The country's interior minister suggested that a total lockdown is the country's next step.
 There have been 8,269 fatalities so far.

 In the U.S.

-- The U.S. death toll is currently at 675 deaths, while the total number of confirmed cases is at least 52,215.
-Federal health officials reported these numbers on Monday.
+- The U.S. has become number one globally for the most confirmed coronavirus cases at more than 160,700.
+The death toll has reached over 3,000 deaths.
+Federal health officials reported these numbers on Tuesday.
 According to the CDC, the cases span all 50 states and the District of Columbia.

 - On Thursday, California's governor issued a "shelter in place" order for all Californians to stay home.
 The state's residents were told to stay at home and only leave when necessary.
 This policy will stay in place until further notice.

 The state of Georgia has asked over 3,000 retired nurses to return to work.
 There is currently a nursing shortage in Georgia, and as the number of coronavirus cases rises, the workload in hospitals will become increasingly strained.